 Stevens said: “The country’s cars are getting older.
 What that means is people are holding onto their vehicles for longer, choosing to maintain and repair rather than trading their car in for a newer model.
 This, in addition to a decreased supply of new cars, a 50 percent reduction in new car sales over the last two to three years and increased demand for used cars, has led to the increase in the price of and demand for used cars.”

 The data also showed people are making buying decisions based not on the total ticket price of a car.
 Instead, they are looking at what they can afford to pay each month and are trying to find the best deal that fits their budget.

 Stevens added: “I think the changes we are seeing are great news for the industry.
 The market has been chasing price reductions for too long but, now the market is stable in terms of the demand for new cars, car dealers have a chance to start strengthening and controlling used car pricing.
 If this is done sensibly, it will enable them to better control pricing on new vehicles as well.

 “It’s even better news for consumers.
-They are going to lose less money on their cars when they sell them.”For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+They are going to lose less money on their cars when they sell them.”retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.